brendamiramontes/GIS-Data-Updates-using-Arcpy/README.md

 # GIS-Data-Updates-using-Arcpy

-##Update Feature Class Table Script
+## Udate Feature Class Table Script
-📌Project Overview
+## 📌Project Overview

-This project automates the process of synchronizing attributes and geometry between a local feature class (localwtrManhole) and an enterprise geodatabase (SDE) versioned feature class (wtrManhole).
+This project automates the process of synchronizing attributes and geometry between a local feature class and an enterprise geodatabase (SDE) versioned feature class.

 The script was built to:
 Ensure that PLANSETNUMBER is populated when missing (defaulting to "needs review").
 Align XY geometry coordinates in SDE with those from the local dataset.
 Run updates inside a versioned edit session, so that all changes are isolated to a private version before reconcile/post.

-⚙️ Workflow
+## ⚙️ Workflow

 Create SDE Connection File
 A database connection file (.sde) is generated and stored securely (outside of source control).